ineiti/fledger/SHAREIT.md

 ## How it works

 1. You connect to the fledger network
-2. Your node starts downloading other people's webpage and hosts them, providing your node with Mana by doing so
+2. Your node starts downloading other people's webpages and hosts them, providing your node with Mana by doing so
 3. You write your one-file webpage and publish it to the network, providing it with some of the Mana you got
 4. As soon as your node disconnects, your webpage will be served by other nodes
 5. Everytime your webpage is served, some Mana is used.
 When it drops to 0, your page will be deleted